swczk/BlueManCircle-Telegram-Bot/README.md

 # Blue Man Circle (Telegram Bot)

 __Blue Man Circle__ is a simple Telegram Bot with advanced features to be hosted and managed mostly in a Google Spreadsheet.
+You can see the final result in the Telegram [here](https://t.me/BlueManCircle_bot).

 ## Screenshots